Louigee-creator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this scripts prints a number with two decimal places
+this scripts adds the two numbers stored in the environment variables WATER and STIR